Twilight Time (home video label): Reissues

 In June 2014, Twilight Time announced they were re-licensing some of their sold-out titles for re-release, a departure from their initial stance that all titles would be strictly limited to 3,000 units.
-Twilight Time do not re-release all their sold-out titles, only the ones they feel they can improve upon.
+Twilight Time did not re-release all their sold-out titles, only the ones they felt that they could improve upon.
 The reissues are completely new editions, standing out from the original releases; for instance, with new bonus features or new high-definition restorations.
 The first four reissues are to be released in 2015.
 Three of the first four reissues were Christine, Fright Night and Journey to the Center of the Earth.